Name: Miko Kailiala

 As not being a big fan of monotonous teaching methods, I have always liked the interactive and pragmatic way of teaching at EBS.
 I highly value teaching methods in our university.
 As teaching or coaching in the future, I will try to bring about concrete meanings and explanations.
 I dare to claim that it facilitates other people’s learning processes.

-How do you know EBS is for You?
+How did you know that EBS was for You?

 From the beginning, I very much liked the module style learning, and experienced it meaningful to me.
 In addition, EBS has been supportive in my sports career, which means a lot to me.
 Not to mention the excellent level of education in our university.